-When assessing how much you are earning in selfemployment, the Social Security Administration (SSA) counts Net Earnings from Self-Employment (NESE).
-This is your gross receipts minus your business expenses multiplied by .9235.
+When assessing how much you are earning in self-employment, the Social Security Administration (SSA) counts Net Earnings from Self-Employment (NESE).
+NESE is calculated by subtracting your business expenses from your gross receipts and then multiplying that result by .9235.
 This way, a portion of your net earnings are counted when determining your income from self-employment.

 For self-employment, SSA will work with you to project your average earnings from self-employment over an entire calendar year.
 The projected NESE for the year is divided equally throughout all 12 months, whether someone works only part of the year or not.
-Your monthly SSI check will be adjusted based on what you and SSA project will be your annual Net Earnings from Self-Employment.
-It is very important to get a good estimate of your annual Net Earnings from Self-Employment, because SSA will retroactively adjust your SSI check over the entire calendar year.
+Your monthly SSI check will be adjusted based on what you and the SSA project will be your annual Net Earnings from Self-Employment.
+It is very important to get a good estimate of your annual Net Earnings from Self-Employment because SSA will retroactively adjust your SSI check over the entire calendar year.
 If you have inaccurate projections, you may incur an overpayment or underpayment in your SSI check.